-An Act to extend by 15 months the Chemical Facility Anti-Terrorism Standards Program of the Department of Homeland Security, and for other purposes.
+To extend by two years the Chemical Facility Anti-Terrorism Standards Program of the Department of Homeland Security, and for other purposes.

 Sponsor and status

 Sponsor.
 Representative for Mississippi's 2nd congressional district.
 Democrat.